 - A Senior Internal Reviewer is a Lead Verifier who is employed by an accredited Verification Body to perform a final quality assurance review of the project data, the Verification Report, and the List of Findings.
 The Senior Internal Reviewer must sign the Verification Statement attesting to the accuracy of reported data.
 It is crucial that the Senior Internal Reviewer remain independent of all verification activities in order to maintain objectivity and independence in the final review.

-The final step in the training process is a Reserve-administered exam, which is comprised of multiple choice and short essay questions.
-Verifiers should study the protocols, review the ISO 14064 series, and successfully complete the practical exercises provided in the verification training.
+For both the general and protocol-specific training courses required for Verifiers, the final step in the certification process is a Reserve-administered exam, which is comprised of multiple choice and short essay questions.
+To prepare, Verifiers should study the protocols, review the ISO 14064 series, and successfully complete the practical exercises provided in the verification training.
 After passing the general exam and at least one protocol-specific exam, the individual becomes a Reserve-recognized Lead Verifier and will be provided a certificate as proof.

 Certifications are valid for 3 years, at which point the Lead Verifier must retake the exam to demonstrate sufficient knowledge of the current protocols and any related updates.
 Retaking the training course is not necessary unless the Reserve has made significant changes to the protocol.
 The individual verifier is provided with the certification, but it is only applicable when he or she is employed or contracted by an accredited Verification Body.